Cape Point: Table Mountain National Park

-Cape Point is situated within the Table Mountain National Park, within a section of the park referred to as Cape of Good Hope.
-This section covers the whole of the southern tip of the Cape Peninsula and which takes in perhaps 20% of its total area.
-The Cape of Good Hope section of the park is generally wild, unspoiled and undeveloped and is an important haven for seabirds.
+Cape Point is situated within the Table Mountain National Park, in a section of the park known as the Cape of Good Hope.
+This section covers the southern tip of the Cape Peninsula, which takes in perhaps 20% of its total area.
+The Cape of Good Hope section of the park is generally wild, unspoiled, and undeveloped, and is an important haven for seabirds.
 The vegetation at Cape Point consists primarily of Peninsula Sandstone Fynbos.

 Ocean currents

 The courses of the warm Agulhas current (red) along the east coast of South Africa, and the cold Benguela current (blue) along the west coast.
 Note that the Benguela current does not originate from Antarctic waters in the South Atlantic Ocean, but from upwelling of water from the cold depths of the Atlantic Ocean against the west coast of the continent.
-The two currents do not "meet" anywhere along the south coast of Africa, except as random eddies from the two currents, that arise and intermingle west of Cape Agulhas.
+The two currents do not "meet" anywhere along the south coast of Africa, except as random eddies from the two currents that arise and intermingle west of Cape Agulhas.

 Cape Point is often mistakenly claimed to be the place where the cold Benguela Current of the Atlantic Ocean and the warm Agulhas Current of the Indian Ocean collide.
 In fact, the meeting point fluctuates along the southern and southwestern Cape coast, usually occurring between Cape Agulhas and Cape Point.
 The two intermingling currents help to create the micro-climate of Cape Town and its environs.
 Contrary to popular mythology, the meeting point of the currents produces no obvious visual effect; there is no "line in the ocean" where the sea changes colour or looks different in some way.
-There are, however, strong and dangerous swells, tides and localized currents around the point and in adjacent waters.
-These troubled seas have witnessed countless maritime disasters in the centuries since ships first sailed here.
+There are, however, strong and dangerous swells, tides, and localized currents around the point and in adjacent waters.
+These troubled seas have witnessed countless maritime disasters since ships first sailed here.

-Fishing is good along the coast but the unpredictable swells make angling from the rocks very dangerous.
-Over the years scores of fishermen have been swept to their deaths from the rocky platforms by freak waves.
+Fishing is good along the coast, but the unpredictable swells make angling from the rocks very dangerous.
+Over the years, scores of fishermen have been swept to their deaths from the rocky platforms by freak waves.
 False Bay, which opens to the east and north of Cape Point, is the location of the well-known naval port of Simon's Town.
-The bay is also famous – or infamous – for its great white sharks, which hunt the Cape fur seals that live in the area.
+The bay is also famous – or infamous – for its great white sharks, which hunt the Cape fur seals that live there.

 Climate research

 Cape Point is the site of one of the Global Atmosphere Watch's atmospheric research stations.
-In the early years of the 20th century icebergs from Antarctica were occasionally sighted from Cape Point.
+In the early years of the 20th century, icebergs from Antarctica were occasionally sighted from Cape Point.
 There have been no authentic recent sightings of ice, which some climatologists and experts have attributed to global warming.